dwhiffing/fury/content/aar/pf/pf4/pf4_aj/body.md

 fears about some sort of local observer are stoked an hour later, when a fast-moving sub is detected coming towards my ships through the sonobuoy field to the north.
-The attending P-3 hurries over to the target, and identifies it, to everyone’s astonishment, as the Yankee Notch!
+The attending P-3 hurries over to the target, and identifies it, to everyone’s astonishment, as the Yankee Notch\!
 It’s certainly an unorthodox move, to send a cruise missile carrier against ships, but its torpedoes are no less deadly.
 The P-3 drops two torpedoes on the Yankee, and they both hit, but the tough old Yankee refuses to